 Outrage As Gauteng Government Spends R34 Million To Rent Office Space

-• This is despite the fact that it owns 41 buildings across the province which remain vacant
+- This is despite the fact that it owns 41 buildings across the province that remain vacant

 Tebogo Mokwena, a Briefly News current affairs journalist in Johannesburg, South Africa, has covered policy changes, cabinet reshuffles, the State of the Nation Address, Parliament and Parliamentary committees, politician-related news and elections at Daily Sun and Vutivi Business News for over seven years.